codescape/jira-scrum-poker/docs/join-scrum-poker-session.md

 #### Find active Scrum Poker sessions using JQL

-If you are familiar with JQL (the Jira Query Language) you can use a JQL function provided by Scrum Poker for Jira to search for active Scrum Poker sessions.
+You can use a JQL (Jira Query Language) function provided by Scrum Poker for Jira to search for active Scrum Poker sessions.
-Scrum Poker for Jira comes with the JQL function `issue in activeScrumPokerSessions()` that can be combined with all your queries and restricts the results to issues with active Scrum Poker sessions.
+Scrum Poker for Jira comes with the JQL function `issue in activeScrumPokerSessions()`.
+This function can be combined with all your queries to filter the results by issues with active Scrum Poker sessions.

 Example: Let us assume you want to list all active Scrum Poker sessions in a project with the project key `DEMO`.
 The query would be `project = DEMO and issue in activeScrumPokerSessions()` and it would return all issues with an active Scrum Poker session in the project called DEMO.